Nursing Major (BS)

-Coursework and clinical experiences provide you with a range of practical and academic opportunities to prepare you for many employment pathways within the nursing profession and graduate study.
+Our comprehensive curriculum and clinical experience provide you with a range of practical and academic opportunities to prepare you for many employment pathways within the nursing profession and graduate study.

 What Will I Study?

 Your courses will be a combination of liberal arts and sciences that adhere to The Essentials of Baccalaureate Education for Professional Nursing Practice from the American Association of Colleges of Nursing.
 A broad range of study options will prepare you to practice from a caring, holistic, and scientific foundation.